High court limits when police can enter home without warrant - News Break

 High court limits when police can enter home without warrant

-WASHINGTON (AP) — The Supreme Court on Wednesday put limits on when police officers pursuing a fleeing suspect can enter a home without a warrant.
-The high court ruled that when officers are pursuing someone suspected of a misdemeanor, a less serious crime, they cannot always enter a home without a warrant if a suspect enters.
-The court had previously said that police in “hot pursuit” of a suspect believed to have committed a more serious crime, a felony, can enter a home without a warrant.www.newscenter1.tv
+WASHINGTON (AP) — Adding to the country's ongoing discussion of the extent of police powers, the Supreme Court on Wednesday https://www.documentcloud.org/documents/20971144-lange-v-california">put limits on when police officers pursuing a fleeing suspect can enter a home without a warrant.
+The high court ruled https://www.supremecourt.gov/opinions/20pdf/20-18_cb7d.pdf"/> that when officers are pursuing someone suspected of...www.edglentoday.com